 National Police Week honors officers killed in the line of duty

-(Woodland, CA) – May 9, 2014 - Yolo County District Attorney Jeff Reisig announced that the week of May 11th is National Police Week, which honors officers who have been killed in the line of duty.
+(Woodland, CA) – May 4, 2016 - Yolo County District Attorney Jeff Reisig announced that the week of May 15th is National Police Week, which honors officers who have been killed in the line of duty.
+Because May 15, 2016, falls on a Sunday, many events will take place before the official dates this year.
 National Police Week has evolved over the last 30 years.
 What began as a Memorial Service attended by 120 survivors and supporters of law enforcement has evolved into a week-long event that gives survivors and other supporters an opportunity to come together and honor those law enforcement officers who have died in the line of duty.
-Originating in 1962 with President John F. Kennedy signing a proclamation designating May 15th as Peace Officers Memorial Day, the week-long event held in Washington D.C. hosts thousands of law enforcement officers from around the world, and offers several events that serve to honor those officers who have died and provide support and supportive services to the families and friends.
+Originating in 1962 with President John F. Kennedy signing a proclamation designating May 15th as Peace Officers Memorial Day, the week-long event held in Washington D.C. hosts thousands of law enforcement officers from around the world.
+The Memorial Day also offers several events honors those officers who have died and provides support and supportive services to the families and friends.

 The National Law Enforcement Officers Memorial is the nation’s monument to law enforcement officers who have died in the line of duty.
-Dedicated on October 15, 1991, the Memorial honors more than 19,000 federal, state and local law enforcement officers who have made the ultimate sacrifice for the safety and protection of our nation and its people since the first known Line of Duty death in 1791.
-As of April 2011, the State of California has 1,487 names of officers who paid the ultimate sacrifice engraved upon the National Law Enforcement Memorial.
-The California Peace Officer Memorial located at 10th Street and Capitol Mall in Sacramento was unveiled on May 13th 1988 as a memorial for these California officers who have paid the ultimate sacrifice.
-Locally, the Yolo County Retired Peace Officers Association spearheaded the effort to get a memorial erected for fallen Yolo County law enforcement officers.
-This effort led to the unveiling of the memorial last year on the Yolo County Superior Courthouse grounds.
+Dedicated on October 15, 1991, the Memorial honors more than 20,000 federal, state and local law enforcement officers who have made the ultimate sacrifice for the safety and protection of our nation and its people since the first known Line of Duty death in 1791.
+As of today, the State of California has 1,602 names of officers who paid the ultimate sacrifice engraved upon the National Law Enforcement Memorial.
+The California Peace Officer Memorial located at 10th Street and Capitol Mall in Sacramento was unveiled on May 13, 1988, as a memorial for these California officers who have paid the ultimate sacrifice.
+The Yolo County Retired Peace Officers Association spearheaded the effort to get a memorial erected for fallen Yolo County law enforcement officers.
+This effort led to the unveiling of the memorial in 2013 on the Yolo County Superior Courthouse grounds.

 Yolo County has endured the loss of 11 of its community protectors since 1912.
 Most recently, the murder of Yolo County Sheriff’s Deputy Tony Diaz occurred on June 15, 2008.
 Deputy Diaz’s murder occurred just three days after the killer of local CHP Officer Andy Stevens was sentenced to death in Yolo County Superior Court for his murder on November 17, 2005.

 In addition to the District Attorney’s role in prosecuting these murders and all other state and local crimes that occur within Yolo County, the District Attorney also employs law enforcement officers within its Investigations Bureau.
-Currently the District Attorney’s office has 13 full-time and six part-time sworn peace officers working as criminal investigators.
-There are also ten non-sworn investigative staff.
-The core work performed by the District Attorney’s peace officers is to provide investigative services and support for cases pending trial, both to prosecutors and to the local law enforcement agencies.
-Additionally, some of the investigative staff is assigned to specialized areas of investigations including auto theft, narcotics, gangs, child sexual abuse, elder abuse, insurance fraud, child abduction, high tech crimes and consumer fraud and environmental protection.
+Currently the District Attorney’s Office has 15 full-time and six part-time sworn peace officers working as criminal investigators.
+These investigators complement the approximately 300 law enforcement personnel that serve Yolo County.

-The following is a known list of the Yolo County Peace Officers who have died in the line of duty, the date of their End of Watch (EOW) and how they died.
+The following Yolo County Peace Officers are listed as officers who have died in the line of duty, the date of their End of Watch (EOW) and how they died.

 California Highway Patrol